-When assembling a new boots-bindings-board combo, choose items in this order:
+Getting a new boots-bindings-board combo?
+Choose items in this order:

 Key snowboard binding components: